rand0mdud3/multifetchmail/README.md

 Create multiple fetchmailrc files named as `<imapserver>.fetchmailrc` and adjust them to your own needs.

 For each fetchmailrc file a separate fetchmail instance will be started (needed for IMAP idle processing since only one mail server can be accessed in this mode by fetchmail).
-The fetchmail processes will be monitored by supervisord.
-The supervisord processes are logging to stdout/stderr.
-You can configure docker to pipe this to journald.
+Every output goes to stdout/stderr. fetchmail processes are restarted endlessly with a 5s delay.

 Example fetchmail config(s) that you would store in the `./fetchmail-config` folder with the example above.
 Replace `<templated stuff>` with what works for you.